-Furthermore, growing sweet potatoes requires the soil temperature to be kept at 70 to 80 degrees F. (21-26 C.).
+Furthermore, growing sweet potatoes requires the soil temperature to be kept at 70 to 80 F. (21-26 C.).
 Because of the warmth required in the soil, you should start sweet potatoes about mid-summer.
 Otherwise, the soil won’t be warm enough for these plants to grow.

 How Do You Harvest Sweet Potatoes?

 In order to harvest the growing sweet potatoes, just stick your shovel into the side of the ridge.
-You can feel the sweet potatoes in there and pull them out that way, being careful not to injure other growing potatoes.
+You can feel the sweet potatoes and pull them out that way, being careful not to injure other growing potatoes.
 These are generally ready around the first frost of fall.